ClemRz/WiFibonacci-Clock/README.md

 ### How to access the virtual UI

- 1. With you smart-phone, tablet, computer, connect to the wifi signal named `WiFibonacciClk`, password is `fibonacci`.
+ 1. With you smart-phone, tablet, computer, etc. connect to the wifi signal named `WiFibonacciClk`, password is `fibonacci`.
  2. Open a browser and go to [http://192.168.4.1:81](http://192.168.4.1:81)
  3. The setings page should load by itself